 However, designing your dream outdoor kitchen does take plenty of planning.
 Here are a few things to consider.

 Determine your budget

 Setting up a budget can make some of your decisions easier.
 Figure out what is most important to you.
-There are several aspects you need to consider: appliances, lightning, cabinets, seating, and counter space.
+You need to consider several aspects: appliances, lighting, cabinets, seating, and counter space.
 Before getting started, consider how much you want to spend on each area to make the process move easier.

 Consider your climate and location

 If you live in a mild climate, you can use your outdoor kitchen throughout the year.
 If not, you’ll need to consider how extreme cold or heat could affect your outdoor kitchen.
 Items such as fans, heaters, and roofs can help you battle the elements and enjoy your outdoor kitchen for a longer period of the year.

 Your home’s location should also have an impact on your planning.
 For example, while a coastal view might sound amazing, you’ll want to use materials that can stand up to the sea air.